JacobSchneck/Flowers/README.md

 # Final-Project-jschnec1
 ## Summary
 Hello!
 Spring is in the air!
 Can't you smell it?
 No, well that stinks.
 On a totally unrelated note, this is a program that plants flowers.
 Three flowers to be exact: BasicFlower, SunFlower, and ElongatedFlower.
 These flowers aren't like those lazy no good real flowers outside.
 These flowers spin.
-So forget about nature and spring and lets plant some flowers!
+So forget about nature, lets plant some flowers!

 ## Contributers
 All code is authored by Jacob Schneck or Lisa Dion.
 (The shapes and parts of graphics.cpp/graphics.h are of the brain trust of Lisa Dion)